mohdadilvp2/interviewtask/README.md

         `* * * * * cd /interviewtask && php artisan schedule:run >> /dev/null 2>&1`
 to crontab to process your import request

+There is command `php artisan process:file_uploads` which will run in every 10 minutes and will pickup new uploads.
+Then it will process it.
 `